Moghulistan

 Beginning in the mid-14th century a new khanate, in the form of a nomadic tribal confederacy headed by a member of the family of Chagatai, arose in the region of the Ili River.
 It is therefore considered to be a continuation of the Chagatai Khanate, but it is also referred to as the Moghul Khanate.

-In actuality, local control rested with local Mongol Dughlats or Sufi Naqshbandi in their respective oases.
+In actuality, local control rested with local Mongol Dughlats or Naqshbandi Sufis in their respective oases.
 Although the rulers enjoyed great wealth from trade with the Ming dynasty, it was beset by constant civil war and invasions by the Timurid Empire, which emerged from the western part of the erstwhile Chagatai Khanate.
-Independence-minded khans created their own domains in cities like Kashgar and Turfan.
-Eventually it was overcome by the Kyrgyz, Kazakhs, and Oirats.
-In the east, the Yarkent Khanate continued until it was conquered by the Dzungar Khanate in the early 18th century.
+The khanate was split into the Turpan Khanate based on the city of Turpan, and the Yarkent Khanate based on the city of Yarkent, until the Dzungar Khanate conquered the region by the early 18th century.